 You can select any of the rows.
 The selection is then displayed in a graphical details view.

 Workbooks abstract away the difficult work of creating custom reports and visualizations into an easily consumable format.
 While some users may only want to adjust the prebuilt parameters, workbooks are completely customizable.

 To get a sense of how this workbook functions internally, select Edit in the top bar.

 A number of Edit boxes appear near the various elements of the workbook.
 Select the Edit box below the table of operations.

-This reveals the underlying Log Analytics query that is driving the table visualization.
+This reveals the underlying log query that is driving the table visualization.

 You can modify the query directly.
 Or you can use it as a reference and borrow from it when designing your own custom parameterized workbook.